Esri/esri-loader/README.md

  - [esri-glimmer-example](https://github.com/tomwayson/esri-glimmer-example) - An example of how to use the ArcGIS API for JavaScript in a https://glimmerjs.com/ application

 ### [Preact](https://github.com/developit/preact)
-- [City of Baltimore: Map Gallery](https://github.com/tomwayson/esri-preact-pwa) - An example progressive web app (PWA) using the ArcGIS API for JavaScript built with Preact
+- [esri-preact-pwa](https://github.com/tomwayson/esri-preact-pwa) - An example progressive web app (PWA) using the ArcGIS API for JavaScript built with Preact

 ### [React](https://facebook.github.io/react/)
 - [esri-react-router-example](https://github.com/tomwayson/esri-react-router-example) - An example reaact-router application that uses [esri-loader-react](https://github.com/davetimmins/esri-loader-react) to preload the ArcGIS API